open-telemetry/opentelemetry-specification/specification/schemas/overview.md

   telemetry schemas.

 - Telemetry schemas are versioned.
-Over time the schema may evolve and telemetry sources may emit data confirming to newer versions of the schema.
+Over time the schema may evolve and telemetry sources may emit data conforming to newer versions of the schema.

 - Telemetry schemas explicitly define transformations that are necessary to convert telemetry data between different versions of the schema, provided that